gitkraken/gk-dev-docs/gk-dev/gk-dev-single-sign-on.md

 ## Quick Start

-GitKraken SSO uses SAML 2.0 and is available on Advanced, Business, and Enterprise plans, or during a 30-day multi-user trial.
-SSO is enforced at the domain level: users with emails matching a verified domain must sign in via SSO.
+GitKraken SSO uses SAML 2.0.

 To configure SSO for your organization: